 Expenditure incurred prior to commencement of commercial usage included in Intangible assets under development represent direct attributable expenditure for these assets.
 The same will be capitalised on completion of projects and commencement of commercial operations.

 The details of the pre-operative expenses are:

-For the Current For the Previous

-Particulars Year ended Year ended

-31.03.2024 31.03.2023
+Particulars As at 31.03.2025 As at 31.03.2024

-Opening Balance 78.0 155.9
+Opening Balance 13.4 78.0

 Incurred during the year:

-Salaries, allowances and contribution to fund 48.3 2.6
+Salaries, allowances and contribution to fund 36.4 48.3

-Legal and Professional Charges 0.4 179.6
+Legal and Professional Charges - 0.4

-Others 12.5 73.0
+Others 2.7 12.5

-Total Incurred during the year 139.2 411.2
+Total incurred during the year 52.5 139.2

-Less: Capitalised during the year (125.8) (333.2)
+Less: Capitalised during the year (38.4) (125.8)

-Closing Balance 13.4 78.0
+Closing Balance 14.1 13.4

-31 Revenue (Ind AS 115):
+31 Revenue (Ind AS 115)

 - a) The operations of the Company are limited to only one segment viz. providing healthcare services in the digital space.
-Revenue from sale of devices is recognized upfront upon collection of payment.
-Revenue from subscription fees is recognized over the service period. - Payment terms with customers vary depending upon the contractual terms of each contract.
-There is no significant financing component as the credit period provided by the Company is not significant. - Variable components such as discounts, sales returns etc. continues to be recognised as deductions from revenue in compliance with Ind AS 115.
+Revenue from sale of devices is recognised upfront upon collection of payment.
+Revenue from subscription fees is recognised over the service period. - Payment terms with customers vary depending upon the contractual terms of each contract.
+There is no significant financing component as the credit period provided by the Company is not significant. - Variable components such as discounts, refund liabilities etc. continues to be recognised as deductions from revenue in compliance with Ind AS 115.

-b) Disaggregation of revenue:
+b) Disaggregation of revenue

-(

-Nature of segment For the C For the Previous
+(\

-Year ended Year ended
+NI-4 of opening t Year Ended Year Ended

-31.03.2024 31.03.2023
+ivat ure of segment 31.03.2025 31.03.2024

 A. Service line:

-Subscription Fees 4.5 0.2
+Subscription Fees 8.8 4.5

+Sale of Devices 0.3 -

-Total revenue from contracts with customers 4.5 0.2
+Tota al revenue from contracts with customers 9.1 4.5

-B. Primary geographical market:
+В. Primary geographical market:

-- India 4.5 0.2
+- India 9.1 4.5

-Total revenue from contracts with customers 4.5 0.2
+Tota al revenue from contracts with customers 9.1 4.5

 C. Timing of the revenue recognition:

-- Services transferred at a point in time 1.8 0.2
+- Services transferred at a point in time 2.0 1.8

-- Services transferred over a period of time 2.7 0.0
+- Services transferred over a period of time 7.1 2.7

-Total revenue from contracts with customers 4.5 0.2
+Tota al revenue from contracts with customers 9.1 4.5

-c) Reconciliation of revenue as per contract price and as recognised in statement of profit and loss:
+c) Reconciliation of revenue as per contract price and as recognised in statement of profit and loss d) Reconciliation of revenue recognised from Contract liability

-[7][1]

-Particulars For the Current For the Previous

-Year ended Year ended
+Particulars Year Ended Year Ended

-31.03.2024 31.03.2023
+31.03.2025 31.03.2024

-Revenue as per contracted price 4.5 0.2
+Revenue as per contracted price 9.1 4.5

 Adjusted for:

-- Sales return 0.0 0.0
+- Refund liabilities 0.0 0.0

-Total revenue from contracts with customers 4.5 0.2
+Total revenue from contracts with customers 9.1 4.5